-- Help Me Grow Alameda County supports families to connect to medical check-ups, with particular focus on Medi-Cal clients; trains providers to offer screenings; and provides the Help Me Grow Central Access Point (phone line) for information and care coordination. - Awarded \$1.45 million from the Alameda Alliance for Health for an expanded partnership through HMG program to support access to pediatric preventative care, care management, and quality improvement. - Fund Developmental Understanding and Legal Collaboration for Everyone (DULCE) at Highland Hospital to provide health, family, and legal services to families. - As part of the Alameda County Emergency Child Care Response Team, partnered with Samuel Merritt University School of Nursing and ECE providers to provide health consultation support through the Health Heroes program. - Support for Afrocentric playgroups and promotora programming.
-Promotores and community health workers are liaisons between their communities and health providers, social service providers, and resources. - Served as lead on a regional grant application with Contra Costa to support Afghan family resettlement, funding planning and direct services, engaging in community events and advocacy. - Participation in workgroup led by the Alameda County Office of Dental Health to improve access to dental care for the 0-5 age group through communication, outreach, and integration with primary care. - Partner with the Alameda Alliance for Health, federally qualified health centers, and UCSF Benioff Children's hospital on efforts to expand care coordination and navigation to services through pediatric sites. - Our Cultural Access Services program provides language supports and promotes cultural humility and appreciation of the county's diverse population through interpretation and translation for First 5 and partner programs to increase access to community-based services. - Fund parent and caregiver supports, such as Dad-scussions, Parent Cafés, and culturally specific playgroups, through the work in each of the Neighborhoods Ready for School sites. - Participation in systems building as a member of Alameda County's Perinatal Equity Initiative Steering Committee to dismantle unjust systems and practices that harm Black birthing people and their babies by addressing the causes of persistent inequality and identifying best practices to improve outcomes. - Contracted with Mothers-for-Mothers Postpartum Justice to support a pilot project, Honoring & Unifying Gatherings (HUGs).
-This project will partner with local Black-owned cafes to provide a safe space for new mothers, birthing people, and caretakers of infants in the community to come and connect with each other weekly over a free beverage and pastry. - Contracted with TLC Consulting & Maternal Healing-Midnight Milk Program to offer free afterhours infant feeding, pregnancy, and postpartum virtual support group to address existing inequities in accessing lactation support and workforce development for participants interested in becoming lactation peer educators or birth workers.
+- Help Me Grow (HMG) Alameda County supports families to connect to medical check-ups, with particular focus on Medi-Cal clients; trains providers to offer screenings; and provides the HMG central access point (phone line) for information and care coordination. - Awarded \$1.45 million from the Alameda Alliance for Health for an expanded partnership through HMG program to support access to pediatric preventative care, care management, and quality improvement

+- Fund DULCE at Highland Hospital to provide health, family, and legal services to families - As part of the Alameda County Emergency Child Care Response Team, partnered with Samuel Merritt University School of Nursing and ECE providers to provide health consultation support through the Health Heroes program - Support Afrocentric playgroups, promotora programming.
+Promotores and community health workers are liaisons between their communities and health providers, social service providers, and resources. - Took lead role on a regional grant application with Contra Costa to support Afghan family resettlement, funding planning and direct services and engaging in community events and advocacy - Participate in workgroup led by the Alameda County Office of Dental Health to improve access to dental care for the 0-5 age group through communication, outreach, and integration with primary care - Partner with the Alameda Alliance, federally qualified health centers, and UCSF Benioff Children's hospital on efforts to expand care coordination and navigation to services through pediatric sites - Our Cultural Access Services program provides language supports and promotes cultural humility and appreciation of the county's diverse population through interpretation and translation for First 5 and partner programs to increase access to community-based services. - Fund parent and caregiver supports, such as Dad-scussions, Parent Cafés, and culturally specific playgroups, through the work in each of the Neighborhoods Ready for School sites - Participate in systems building as a member of Alameda County's Perinatal Equity Initiative Steering Committee to dismantle unjust systems and practices that harm Black birthing people and their babies by addressing the causes of persistent inequality and identifying best practices to improve outcomes - Contracted with Mothers-for-Mothers Postpartum Justice to support a pilot project, Honoring & Unifying Gatherings (HUGs), which will partner with local Black-owned cafes to provide a safe space for new mothers, birthing people, and caretakers of infants in the community to come and connect with each other weekly over a free beverage and pastry - Contracted with TLC Consulting & Maternal Healing-Midnight Milk Program to offer free afterhours infant feeding, pregnancy, and postpartum virtual support group to address existing inequities in accessing lactation support, as well as workforce development for participants interested in becoming lactation peer educators or birth workers